-In Some developing countries like Laos and Georgia they are initiating infrastructural development as an income generating strategy.
+In some developing countries like Laos and Georgia they are initiating infrastructural development as an income-generating strategy.
 These income-oriented projects provide jobs for the citizens and raise their productivity.
-These projects include the building of highways, power stations, and irrigation plants which are labor intensive.
+These projects include the building of highways, power stations, and irrigation plants which are labor-intensive.

 It is recommendable to develop human resources in third world countries.
 Developing literacy levels by investing in educational facilities like schools, vocational colleges, and technical training institutions help impart and instill skills to people through learning.
-There are campaigns for good health to the citizens through building health centers, hospitals, and dispensaries ensure a healthy nation.
+There are campaigns for good health to the citizens through building health centers, hospitals, and dispensaries to ensure a healthy nation.
 These measures are all active efforts to eradicate poverty levels.

 Good health, high levels of education and practical skills can engage in employment activities and also better manage self-employed businesses thereby promoting the fight against poverty.
 Adoption and implementation of these strategies can help alleviate the extreme poverty levels in these countries.